-Blasting activities are proposed to commence within the first 18 months of site establishment and will be undertaken in accordance with the Blast Management Plan (BMP) which has been prepared in accordance with Condition 17, Schedule 3 of the Development Consent (DA 92/97).
-This BMP outlines management measures to control blasting risks associated with the MPO, including management of overpressure, vibration, flyrock and fume risks.
+Blasting activities are undertaken in accordance with the Blast Management Plan (BMP) which has been prepared in accordance with Condition 17, Schedule 3 of the Development Consent DA 92/97.
+The BMP outlines management measures to control blasting risks associated with the MPO, including management of overpressure, vibration, flyrock and fume risks.

-Blast management procedures proposed in the BMP include, but are not limited to:
+Blast management procedures outlined in the BMP include, but are not limited to: